microsoft/nlp-recipes/README.md

 We’re hoping that the tools would significantly reduce the “time to market” by simplifying the experience from defining the business problem to development of solution by orders of magnitude.
 In addition, the example notebooks would serve as guidelines and showcase best practices and usage of the tools in a wide variety of languages.

 In an era of transfer learning, transformers, and deep architectures, we believe that pretrained models provide a unified solution to many real-world problems and allow handling different tasks and languages easily.
 We will, therefore, prioritize such models, as they achieve state-of-the-art results on several NLP benchmarks like [*GLUE*](https://gluebenchmark.com/leaderboard) and [*SQuAD*](https://rajpurkar.github.io/SQuAD-explorer/) leaderboard.
-They can be used in a number of applications ranging from simple text classification to sophisticated intelligent chat bots.
+The models can be used in a number of applications ranging from simple text classification to sophisticated intelligent chat bots.

 >
 >